Nynuphar/IDEAL-doc/docs/source/interface.rst

-Overview of the IDEAL interface
+Overview of the CHIL interface
 ##################################

-This section explains the different sections of IDEAL.
+This section explains the different sections of CHIL.

 .. note:: Different users have different interfaces.
 See below for more information about the different interfaces.

 Dashboard
 ***********

-As **IDEAL Manager** and **IDEAL User**, it gives a quick peak into your studies and the patients who belong to these studies.
+As **CHIL Manager** and **CHIL User**, it gives a quick peak into your studies and the patients who belong to these studies.

-As **IDEAL Superuser**, it gives an overview of the different studies and users you are managing.
+As **CHIL Superuser**, it gives an overview of the different studies and users you are managing.
 It is also a quick way to check if there is any new study which needs your approval.

 Patient Dashboard
 *******************